reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 React creates a UI tree from your components.
 In this example, the UI tree is then used to render to the DOM.
 </Diagram>

-Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components in a React app.
+Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between Components in a React app.
 These trees are useful tools to understand how data flows through a React app and how to optimize rendering and app size.

 ## The Render Tree {/*the-render-tree*/}

-A major feature of components is the ability to compose components of other components.
-As we [nest components](/learn/your-first-component#nesting-and-organizing-components), we have the concept of parent and child components, where each parent component may itself be a child of another component.
+A major feature of Components is the ability to compose Components of other components.
+As we [nest components](/learn/your-first-component#nesting-and-organizing-components), we have the concept of parent and child components, where each parent Component may itself be a child of another component.

 When we render a React app, we can model this relationship in a tree, known as the render tree.